 By Community Forests International, Posted on July 2, 2022

 Community Forests International is firmly against spraying glyphosate on forestland and we ask you, our community, to voice your opposition.

 Glyphosate is used to suppress hardwood tree species that compete with industry-favoured softwood species.
-It is one of several forest management practices that is simplifying our forest composition—eliminating the diversity that is critical to the long-term climate resilience of the Acadian forest here in the Maritimes.
+It is one of several forest management practices that is limiting our forest composition—eliminating the diversity that is critical to the long-term climate resilience of the Wabanaki forest here in the Maritimes.

 Addressing the dual challenges of climate change and the biodiversity crisis requires restoring the complexity and diversity of our forests.
-The Province of New Brunswick currently has an unparalleled opportunity to show climate leadership and to contribute towards meeting Canada’s climate change mitigation goals by banning the use of glyphosate on public forests.
+Over 40 countries have already banned or severely restricted the use of glyphosate.
+We are calling on the Province of New Brunswick to put community health, ecosystem wellbeing, and climate action at the forefront of their decision-making by banning the use of glyphosate on public forests.

-Speak up against glyphosate today.
-Use the Conservation Council of New Brunswick’s letter-writing tool to express your opposition to spraying Crown forests.
+You can help take a stand against glyphosate by using the Conservation Council of New Brunswick’s letter-writing tool to express your opposition to spraying Crown forests.